Microsoft Planner & Project Plan 3

 Step 2: Install Project

-- Depending on your browser, select Run (in Edge or Internet Explorer), Setup (in Chrome), or Save File (in Firefox).
+- Depending on your browser, click Run (in Edge or Internet Explorer), Setup (in Chrome), or Save File (in Firefox).

 If you see the User Account Control prompt that says, Do you want to allow this app to make changes to your device?
-Select Yes.
+Click Yes.

 Your installation is finished when you see the phrase, “You’re all set!
 Project is installed now.”
 An animation shows you where to find the Project app on your computer.

 Follow the instructions in the window to find Project.
-Depending on your version of Windows, select Start and then scroll to find Project from your list of apps.
+Depending on your Windows version, click Start, then scroll to find Project in your list of apps.

 - No.